 Maybe it's me, and maybe I'm a little cynical here.

-What what does he want to know?
+What does he want to know?

 I don't understand why that's so hard.

-Well, I think a big thing today was the judges, you know, the justices, Supreme Court, and I think that uh they felt very good about it.
+Well, I think a big thing today was the judges, you know, the justices, Supreme Court, and I think that they felt very good about it.

-I had this idea a couple of months ago because I was getting a little bit of pushback from some great people and some great friends of mine that are in Congress, and they were telling me that uh, you know, how can we feel it a little bit better?
+I had this idea a couple of months ago because I was getting a little bit of pushback from some great people and some great friends of mine that are in Congress.

-And I came up with this idea that I would come up With a list of really, really terrific, acceptable judges, conservative.
+And I came up with this idea that I would come up with a list of really, really terrific, acceptable judges, conservative.

-And I'll tell you that went a long way.
+And I'll tell you, that went a long way.

 I think the headline is positive first step toward unifying our party.